 During the “Age of Reason” of the late 18th century, the Turkish army lays siege to a European city where a theater production about the extraordinary heroics of famed German aristocrat Baron Münchhausen is underway.
 A man steps forward to object that the performance is full of inaccuracies, claiming that he is the real Baron Münchhausen (John Neville).
 When the Turkish army approaches with gunfire, the baron undertakes his latest adventure with his promise to defend the city.

 The Munros are a typically American dysfunctional family, complete with rebellious, uncommunicative offspring and baffled parents.
 Patriarch Bob (Robin Williams) would like to remedy the situation before his son and daughter instant-message their parents out of their lives.
-Bob rents a motor home to take the clan on vacation but soon finds that camping and togetherness can be hazardous to one’s health.
+Bob rents a motor home to take the clan on vacation.
+However he soon finds that camping and togetherness can be hazardous to one’s health.

 I have always enjoyed Robin Williams’s movies and they will have a special place in my heart.
 It’s so sad that he was so unhappy, but gave so much happiness to so many.
 Luckily for us, we will always be able to relive those happy memories in his movies for years to come.
 Why not pop some popcorn and watch one of your favorite movies.
 Thank you Robin!
 You are truly missed.